-Chandler-Gilbert Community College uses CoyoteConnect powered by Engage to promote all of its Student Life and Leadership Programs as well as social media, flyers, the Howler Newsletter and campus signage to promote these events.
-Large scale service events including Into the Street are complimented by events that occur through individual courses.
+Chandler-Gilbert Community College uses CoyoteConnect powered by Engage to promote all of its Student Life and Leadership Programs as well as social media, flyers, email and campus signage to promote these events.
+Large scale service events including Into the Street are complemented by events that occur through individual courses.